DMTF/Redfish-Service-Validator/README.md

 * A network error occurred when performing a `GET` operation to access the resource.
 * The service returned a non-200 HTTP status code for the `GET` request.
-* The `GET` response for the resource did not return a JSON document, or the JSON document was invalid.
+* The `GET` response for the resource did not return a valid JSON object.

 ### Schema Error